stratofax/mac-bash/README.md

 # Why bash?

-You may not use the bash shell on your Mac when you go to the command line -- I prefer fish, and since macOS Catalina, the default shell is zsh.
+Maybe you aren't using the bash shell on your Mac when you go to the command line -- I prefer fish myself.
+Since macOS Catalina, the default shell is zsh.
 Still, bash is installed on every Mac that runs OS X. As a result, these scripts will run on most every Mac.

-Because of this, I won't use bash commands that aren't available on the standard Mac installation of bash.
+Because of this, I only use bash commands that are available on the standard Mac installation of bash.

 # The scripts